 This striking rock face, towering over the Kamilaroi Highway outside Boggabri, has been known by many names over the years.
 Local Aboriginals knew it as ‘Cooloobindi’, whilst it was known as ‘Bullaballakit’ in the era when Sir Thomas Mitchell was exploring the Namoi Valley.
 In Cobb and Co coach days, it was known as ‘The Rock’ and now it goes by ‘Gin’s Leap’.
-And you thought Prince had identity issues!

 The widely accepted origins of the current name follow the tragic death of a pair of ill-fated young Aboriginal lovers, a modern day Romeo and Juliet.
 The young girl, promised to an elder of her tribe, the Kamilaroi, ran away with a young aboriginal man from another tribe.
 Hotly pursued by Kamilaroi tribesmen, the lovers jumped to their deaths from somewhere along the top of this rock.